What to Look for During Bible Study

 So what exactly does it mean to study your Bible and why should we study?
 The study of the Bible is called Hermeneutics.
 I bet that many of us have heard this word before but had no idea what it means, well now you do!
 Studying the scriptures starts with reading, but it is more than just reading God’s word.
 It is diving deep into the text.
 There are many different ways to study the scriptures, but the way we are going to talk about today is studying verse by verse.
 This is the most natural way to study scripture because it is how it was written.

 The first step in studying your Bible is to begin with prayer.
 Ask God to open your eyes and heart to hear His word and to learn from him.
-Pray for wisdom, discernment and understanding on the passage you are studying today.
-Next there are some different factors to look at when studying the Bible.
+Pray for wisdom, discernment, and understanding on the passage you are studying today.
+Next, there are some different factors to look at when studying the Bible.

-An example of simple or plain reading of the text is the way most of us read our scriptures.
+The “simple” or “plain” reading of the text is the next step to studying your Bible.
+An example of a simple or plain reading of the text, is the way most of us read scripture.
 We read the words and interpret a basic understanding.
 An example of this is Mark 8:1-10 where Jesus feeds the Four Thousand.
 The simple understanding of this is that Jesus was able to multiply the fish and bread to feed four thousand men.
 This is a great place to start when first reading a text to determine the basic understanding of the text.

 After determining the simple reading of the text you can move into the literary genre.
-Is the text portraying an idea through poetry, narrative, prophecy, declaration or something else.
+Is the text portraying an idea through poetry, narrative, prophecy, declaration, or something else?
 Knowing the genre helps you know the tone of the passage and gives you hints on interpretation.
 Some other questions to think about are: does this passage style differ from other passages in the book, is the writer telling you the purpose of the text and how does this book differ from other books in the Bible?

 It is imperative to know the context of the passage that you are reading.
 A passage from the Old Testament is going to be different from a passage from the New Testament.
 Thinking about what we know from the time period of the book, and the culture during that time helps give context to the passage.
 A book in the Old Testament, written to the Isrealites has implications for us today but it is not written for us